epsilonrt/spaiot-lib/README.md

 The spaiot library:
 - is designed in C ++ for Esp8266 and ESP32 chips,
 - uses the Arduino framework,
-- is part of the PlatformIO register,
+- is part of the [PlatformIO registery](https://registry.platformio.org/libraries/epsilonrt/spaiot-lib),
 - has been modularly designed to adapt to a large number of hardware and software choices.

 Personally I use Visual Studio Code with Platformio, but it is quite possible to use spaiot-lib in the Arduino IDE.